-3.1 Under Part 1 of the Local Government Act 2003 the Commissioner may borrow money
+- 3.1 Under Part 1 of the Local Government Act 2003 the Commissioner may borrow money - (a) for any purpose relevant to its functions under any enactment, or - (b) for the purposes of the prudent management of its financial affairs.

-- (a) for any purpose relevant to its functions under any enactment, or - (b) for the purposes of the prudent management of its financial affairs. - 3.2 Under the requirements of the Prudential Code and Code of Practice for Treasury Management in the public services the following indicators have been adopted: - Compliance with the Code of Practice for Treasury Management in the public services: - Calculations of: - Authorised limit; - Operational boundary; - Actual external debt; - Upper limit on fixed interest rate exposures; - Upper limit on variable interest rate exposures; - Maturity structure of borrowing; and - Upper limits for principal sums invested for periods of over 364 days. - 3.3 Given the link to the budget and capital programme, these indicators were approved by the Commissioner on 27th February 2013 as part of the 2013/14 Budget and Council Tax Level report.
+- 3.2 Under the requirements of the Prudential Code and Code of Practice on Treasury Management in the Public Servicesthe following indicators have been adopted: - Compliance with the Code of Practice on Treasury Management in the Public Services: - Calculations of: - Authorised limit; - Operational boundary; - Actual external debt; - Upper limit on fixed interest rate exposures; - Upper limit on variable interest rate exposures; - Maturity structure of borrowing; and - Upper limits for principal sums invested for periods of over 364 days. - 3.3 Given the link to the budget and capital programme, these indicators were approved by the Commissioner on 13 February 2014 as part of the 2014/15 Budget and Council Tax Level report.
 For completeness, the approved indicators are also attached to the Treasury Strategy at Appendix 3.